sousa16/cg-c/README.md

-Install WebXR emulator on browser to user VRButton
+Install WebXR emulator on browser to use VRButton